xytuang/cache/README.md

 get() retrieves the value for a given key in the cache

+destroy() removes the key value pair in the cache

 The cache is periodically updated every checkFrequency interval.

-Specs:
+# Specs

-Cache size: 100 entry hashtable
+Cache size: 100 entry hashtable (ie. hashtable that is 100 entries big, each entry being a linked list)

 Eviction policy: Time To Live

 Data storage: In Memory